0xPolygonMiden/miden-base/docs/architecture/component_templates.md

 slot = 2
 values = [
     { key = "0x1", value = ["0x0", "249381274", "998123581", "124991023478"] },
-    { key = "0xDE0B1140012A9FD912F18AD9EC85E40F4CB697AE", value = { name = "value_placeholder", description = "This value will be defined at the moment of instantiation", type = "word" } }
+    { key = "0xDE0B1140012A9FD912F18AD9EC85E40F4CB697AE", value = { name = "value_placeholder", description = "This value will be defined at the moment of instantiation" } }
 ]

 [[storage]]